Bonifatius94/Chord.Lib/README.md

 obsolete to re-develop the ASP.NET endpoint controller again and again, but also allowing to implement the endpoint individually when needed targeting maximum flexibility and convenience.

+### Dockerized Chord
 Those Chord functions are not only provided as a .NET package but also as an entire dockerized container exposing the ASP.NET endpoint.
 This container can then be paired with another container serving the actual payload functionality such that each pair of those two containers can be seen as something like a Kubernetes pod gluing the containers together.
 Requesters can now enter the Chord cluster from any node and get forwarded to the node serving the payload.
+This should allow to attach the Chord protocol to basically any existing single-node service.

+### Example Deployment
-For testing purposes there is a very simple key-value store service using the Chord library.
+For demonstration purposes there is a very simple key-value store service using the Chord library.
-Those dockerized service nodes can be deployed e.g. as a Kubernetes load-balanced service like already described in the last sections.
+Those dockerized service nodes can be deployed e.g. as a Kubernetes load-balanced service like already described in the last section.

 ## Disclaimer
 There is still WIP, so be cautious when using this code as it might not work properly yet.